-Data warehouse automation (DWA) is fast replacing conventional approaches to data warehouses – centralized data repositories used by companies to achieve data-driven strategic insights.
+Data warehouse automation (DWA) is fast replacing conventional approaches to building data warehouses, centralized data repositories used by companies to achieve data-driven strategic insights.

-Enterprise data warehouses (EDW) are critical for utilizing historical data for business reporting purposes.
+Enterprise data warehouses (EDW) are critical for utilizing historical data for Business Intelligence and reporting purposes.
 But, the traditional approaches to compiling and managing colossal data volumes through manual ETL coding are no longer effective.
 In today’s competitive enterprise market, business agility and time-to-market are crucial.
-For such requirements, DWA tools stand out in minimizing the manual efforts involved in building and deploying data warehouses and synthesizing data for business reporting.
+For such requirements, data warehouse automation software stand out in minimizing the manual efforts involved in building and deploying data warehouses and synthesizing data for business reporting.

 What is Data Warehouse Automation?

-A data warehouse uses a next-generation technology for automation that relies on advanced design patterns and processes to automate the planning, modeling, and integration steps of the entire lifecycle.
+A data warehouse uses a next-generation technology for automation that relies on advanced design patterns and processes to automate the planning, modeling, and integration steps of the entire lifecycle of data sets in industries.
 It provides an efficient alternative to traditional data warehouse design by reducing time-intensive tasks, such as generating and deploying ETL codes to a database server.

-Using data warehouse design tools, businesses can execute business intelligence projects within hours compared to months at a fraction of the cost of data warehouses.
+Using data warehouse design tools, businesses can execute business intelligence projects within hours compared to months at a fraction of the cost of manual programming.

 How has DWA Evolved?